Martti Saario

-Martti Saario (1906 - 1988) was a Finnish organizational theorist and Professor of Accounting at the Helsinki School of Economics, known for his development of the Finnish expenditure-revenue theory.
+Martti Saario (1906 - 1988) was a Finnish economist and professor of accounting at the Helsinki School of Economics, known for his development of the Finnish expenditure-revenue theory.

-Saario obtained his PhD at the Helsinki School of Economics in 1945 with a thesis on the "Realisointiperiaate ja käyttöomaisuuden poistot tuloslaskennassa" (depreciation of fixed assets and annual income measurement).
-He served as Professor of Accounting at the Helsinki School from 1948 until his retirement in 1971.
-While he focussed on financial accounting (bookkeeping, company income taxation, auditing), a second Professor of accounting Henrik Virkkunen focussed on management accounting.
+Saario obtained his PhD at the Helsinki School of Economics in 1945 with a thesis on the "Realisointiperiaate ja käyttöomaisuuden poistot tuloslaskennassa" (The realization principle and depreciation of fixed assets in measurement of net income).
+He served as a professor of accounting at the Helsinki School from 1948 until his retirement in 1971.
+While he focussed on financial accounting (bookkeeping, company income taxation, auditing), another professor of accounting at the same school, Henrik Virkkunen, focussed on management accounting.

 Saario developed an expenditure-revenue theory, which offered "a dynamic profit calculation theory of accounting... [which] strongly influenced Finnish accounting thought, legislation, and practice until the mid-1990s."
+In retrospect, the key principles in Saario’s theory (1945) were consistent with those in the famous Paton and Littleton monograph An Introduction to Corporate Accounting Standards which was published a few years earlier (1940).
+These principles include the use of: (1) histrorical costs as the basis of accounting, (2) the so-called accruals basis in recognizing revenues and expenses, and (3) matching expenses with the revenues they have earned in the calculation of period’s net income.
+Noteworthily, the name of Saario's theory ("expenditure - revenue theory") derived directly from the last mentioned matching principle.